-Deepen your understanding of the Bible in a variety of settings and contexts with our MRes in Interdisciplinary Biblical Studies.
+Deepen your understanding of the Bible in a variety of settings and contexts.
 You'll study in a truly interdisciplinary environment, experiencing a variety of fresh perspectives and learning from researchers at the cutting edge of their fields.

-The MRes Interdisciplinary Biblical Studies programme is designed to develop your grounding in the field, taking your interest in biblical studies to the next level.
+We offer opportunities to study religion and the Bible in more depth as part of our Philosophy MA.
 Through innovative teaching, you'll develop the skills to engage with current biblical research in a way that is tailored to your personal interests.

 Our graduates go on to work in a huge variety of fields all over the world, including research in the arts and humanities, teaching, writing, editing and publishing, journalism and the media.
-The MRes will also provide you will ideal preparation for MPhil or PhD study, if this is your goal.
+Masters study is also the ideal preparation for MPhil or PhD study, if this is your goal.

 Heinz Cassirer Postgraduate Legacy Fund